ArchPrak/capstone/README.md

 * Insert query description in case of the SQL domain
 * SQL query and rows of the database displayed in form of table

-### Integration and deployment
-Flask has been used to integrate and deploy our app as a client-server architecture.
-Flask is a popular micro web framework in Python that uses REST API’s to communicate via HTTP.
-REST stands for Representational State Transfer that defines a set of rules for an application to exchange data.
-REST is stateless, cacheable and provides a uniform interface between the components.
-Flask implements REST by default.
-The benepar module used in the pre-processing supports Tensorflow 1.x while the encoder-decoder model runs on Tensorflow 2.x.
-We use virtual environments to overcome this issue since different versions of Tensorflow are required to achieve various tasks.
-A virtual environment is a copy of the Python interpreter that creates an isolated environment.
-To solve this problem, we have created two virtual environments.
-One to run the Flask app, pre-process the query and evaluate the questions and the other to train the model and predict.
-The qa function uses GET request to render the index page that contains a form to accept the user’s facts and questions.
-On the other hand, the upload function uses POST request to retrieve the contents of the form, run different pre-processing and machine learning models and evaluate the questions then returns the rendered index page displaying the result.
-The sql function uses GET request to render the sql page that contains a form to accept the description of the user query.
-This function also uses POST request to retrieve the description, run different pre-processing and encoder-decoder models to obtain the SQL query that is run on the database and displayed onto the frontend.